Adhese supports the integration of the Adhese ad server into mobile applications using ad tags.

 /in: interests, this parameter is user-defined.

 The request returns a JSON object with the fields described at List of JSON response structure object fields.
-An empty JSON object (just two curly brackets) is returned if Adhese cannot deliver a suitable ad for the request.
+Adhese returns an empty JSON object (just two curly brackets) if it cannot deliver a suitable ad for the request.